hdelva/fosite/thesis/report.md

 \caption{Function Returns} \label{smp:return}
 \end{code}

 Code sample \ref{smp:return} contains an error prone pattern of Python-like code.
 A student had written something like this which resulted in one out of 200 unit tests failing.
-Written like this, it's possible that none of the intended `return` statements get executed.
-If this happens the return value is going to be `None`, which makes the unit test fail in an unexpected way -- nowhere did they specify a `None` value should be returned.
+Written like this, it's possible that none of the intended `return` statements are executed.
+If this happens, the return value is going to be `None`, which makes the unit test fail in an unexpected way -- nowhere did they specify a `None` value should be returned.
 Fosite gives an accurate description of the cause -- the function did not return under these conditions -- instead of just the result.

 \begin{code}
   \begin{tcblisting}{listing only,